emberjs/ember-test-helpers/API.md

   setupRenderingTest(hooks);

   test('does something awesome', function(assert) {
-const warnings = getWarnings() // => returns warnings which have occured so far in this test });
+const warnings = getWarnings() // => returns warnings which have occurred so far in this test });
 });
 ```